Last Updated on March 28, 2023 by Jada Glover

 - Whether she has ever breastfed in the past

-- Amount of support for the mother from the partner, family, healthcare team
+- The amount of support from the mother’s partner, family, & healthcare team

-- The routine and protocol the mother follows to make milk once the baby arrives, such as taking herbs/medications, and frequent breast stimulation
+- The routine and protocol the mother follows to make milk once the baby arrives

 Making More Milk

 Once a mom is able to produce milk, the act of removing milk will trigger the body to create more milk.
 The most effective prescription medication initiating that milk-making process initially is Domperidone because it can be used for an extended period of time without significant side effects to the breastfeeding mother or baby.

 If a mother has heart-related conditions, it’s advised she not take it.
 Domperidone is approved in many countries including Canada, Switzerland, United Kingdom, South Africa, Mexico, and New Zealand to increase milk supply.

 But, it is still in the process of being approved by the FDA in the U.S.

 Herbal supplements that may be helpful in inducing lactation include moringa, alfalfa, blessed thistle, fennel, goat’s rue, and saw palmetto.
 Each of these has its own unique characteristics.

 Timing may also be important in terms of when each should be taken and under which circumstances.
 A mother is advised to work with an herbalist to understand what’s right for a particular mother’s need.